read-write-web/banana-wiki/Scripting-with-Ammonite.md

 @ interp.load.ivy("org.scalaj" %% "scalaj-http" % "2.3.0")
 ```

 We can now start using banana-rdf on real data.
-We may wonder who this
-bblfish thing is that found in the graph above.
+One question of interest could be what this `http://bblfish.net/people/henry/card#me` url refers to in the graph above.
+So let's see what the web tells us.

 ```Scala
 @ import scalaj.http._